Certified individuals and organizations

 Level 1 (individual) training

-If you apply road salt, you can learn how to significantly reduce your use and save money while maintaining road safety.
-The two types of Level 1 trainings:
+If you apply road salt, you can learn how to significantly reduce salt use, save money, and protect Minnesota's lakes and streams while maintaining road safety.
+There are two types of Level 1 trainings:

 - Roads class – High/low speed snowplow operation